Minorca chicken: Characteristics

-In Spain, the Minorca is a breed of medium size, with uniformly glossy greenish-black plumage.
+In Spain, the Menorquina is a breed of medium size, with uniformly glossy greenish-black plumage.
 Cocks weigh about 2.8 kg and hens about 2.2 kg.
 The back is sloping and the tail almost horizontal.
 The comb, face and wattles are bright red.
 The comb is smooth and single, with six well-defined points; it is erect in cocks, but in hens falls to one side.
 The wattles are large, smooth and fine-textured.
 The earlobes are white, very large, and oval or almond-shaped.
 The skin is white and the legs black or dark slate-coloured.

-The British Poultry Standards call for a higher weight, in the range 2.70–3.60 kg for both cocks and hens.
-In the United Kingdom blue and white colour varieties of the Minorca are recognised, and in some other countries there are buff and barred varieties.
+The British Poultry Standards call for a higher weight, in the range 2.70±to kg for hens and 3.20±to kg for cocks.
+In the United Kingdom black, blue and white colour varieties of the Minorca are recognised, and in some other countries there are buff and barred varieties.
 Rose-combed variants are recognised in several countries, not including Spain.
 There is also a Minorca bantam, which in some countries may also be rose-combed.